Scrap Laminate Flooring Projects for Your Hardwood Floor Scraps

 Some of the projects are simple and require a saw and some glue.
 Other projects require more expertise and tools.
 You can always talk to a cabinet maker or contractor if you need help.
 See if you can cut a deal to pay for their time and skill.
 A quicker way to unload your scrap wood is to sell it as a lot.

 For the DIYer who loves projects, we’ve separated them into long, medium and short depending on the length of boards you have.

 Projects Using Long Hardwood Floor Scraps

-For our article, we consider any wood floor scraps with a length of 30 in. or more to be long.
-You’ll find some excellent projects to repurpose excess flooring if you have long hardwood floor scraps.
+For our article, we consider any wood flooring scraps with a length of 30 in. or more to be long.
+You’ll find some excellent projects to repurpose leftover flooring if you have long hardwood flooring scraps.
 Choose your project wisely so that you don’t run out, or you’ll need to order more flooring, and that would defeat the purpose of the project.

 Wainscoting That Matches Your Floor